- JudgeMate for scooter contests

 Claude Messmer

-Swiss professional known for his all-around abilities across park, street, and flatland.
-A versatile competitor who consistently delivers in high-pressure situations at international events.
+Swiss rider known for his all-around abilities across park, street, and flatland.
+A versatile competitor who lands his runs under pressure at international events.

 Jordan Robles